 - Patient does not require supplemental oxygen#;

-- The patient meets ONE of the following:
+- ANY of the following:

 - Patient is immunocompromised* and not expected to reliably mount an adequate immune response to COVID-19 vaccination or SARS-CoV-2 infection, regardless of vaccination status; or